ExchangeUnion/docs/Market Maker Guide.md

 └──────────┴───────────────┴────────────────────────────┴───────────────────────────────┘
 ```

-Issue an order, e.g. `sell 0.1 btc/dai 7171` to sell 0.1 btc for a price of 7171 DAI per BTC.
+Issue a regular limit order with e.g. `sell 0.1 btc/dai 7171` to sell 0.1 btc for a price of 7171 DAI per BTC.
 Settlement of your order shouldn't take longer than a couple of seconds.

 ```
 mainnet > sell 0.1 btc/dai 7171